nidhi112000/SDL/multi_growth_app/README.md

 def run_experiment(total_iterations, incubation_time_sec) - This function runs the experimental workflow continuously for a specified number of iterations and incubation time (in seconds).
 It requires that the CULTURE_PAYLOAD and MEDIA_PAYLOAD be filled with entries between 1 and 12 corresponding to the desired column of cells or antibiotic and must be greater than or equal to the length of the total_iterations.

 def determine_payload_from_excel() - This function reads the oldest Excel file in the active_runs folder and populates the CULTURE_PAYLOAD and MEDIA_PAYLOAD global variables.
 It also returns the number of iterations specified in the Excel document and the incubation time in seconds for the set of runs.
+It must be called each run.

+def setup_experiment_run_dataframes_from_stocks() - This function reads the stock plates and adds them to an experiment dataframe that will be called during Globus data processing.
+For data processing to run smoothly, there should be stock plate information provided in a csv the active_runs/stock_plate_information folder.
+It must be called each run.

 def delete_experiment_excel_file() - This function deletes the Excel document specifying the run once the run has finished.
 It should be called at the end of a run to ensure the same experiment is not accidentally repeated twice.